 03-24-1973 Jim Parsons – Born in Houston, Texas.
 He is an American television and film actor.
 He is best known for playing Sheldon Cooper in the CBS sitcom The Big Bang Theory.
 He has received four Emmy Awards for Outstanding Lead Actor in a Comedy Series and the Golden Globe Award for Best Actor in a Television Series Musical or Comedy.
 He portrayed Tommy Boatwright in the play and the film The Normal Heart.
 On May 23, 2012, an article in The New York Times stated that Parsons is gay and had been in a relationship for the last ten years.
 His partner is art director Todd Spiewak.

-03-24-1991 Isadora Cerullo – Place of birth unknown.
-She was raised in Raleigh, North Carolina.
+03-24-1991 Isadora Cerullo – Born in New Jersey, she was raised in Raleigh, North Carolina.
 Her parents had immigrated to the U.S. from Brazil.
 She is a triplet, with two brothers and one older brother.
 Cerullo has duel citizenship.
 She moved to São Paulo to play rugby professionally.
 In 2015, she won a bronze medal at the 2015 Pan American Games.
 In 2016, she played for Brazil in the Summer Olympics in Rio de Janeiro.
 Following the final game that Brazil played at the 2016 Summer Olympic, Cerullo’s girlfriend of two years, Marjorie Yuri Enya, walked onto the field at Deodoro Stadium and publicly asked Cerullo to marry her.
 The proposal was widely reported in the news, with Cerullo being the first athlete to accept a marriage proposal at the Olympics.
 The couple currently lives in São Paulo.
 Isadora was one of 49 out LGBT athletes at the Rio Olympic Games.